 National Library Board Act

-- To promote reading and encourage learning through the use of its libraries and services;
+- to establish libraries and to promote reading and encourage learning through the use of libraries.

-- To acquire and maintain a comprehensive collection of library materials relating to Singapore and its people;
+- to acquire a comprehensive collection of library materials including online materials relating to Singapore and its people.

 - to compile and maintain a national union catalogue and a national bibliography.